littlex2015/bios611-project1/report.md

 <img src="images/views2m.png">

 It is clear that Entertainment and Music have the largest potential to have the most views.
-Please note that a category having least videos with 2M views doesn't mean this category has the lowest performance.
+One interesting obeservation from the plot is that a category having least videos with 2M views doesn't mean this category has the lowest performance.
 Categoty like Film&Animation perform really well but the number of video within this category is relatively.
 Therefore, if making entertainment or music video don't work for some youtubers, there're always other options.

 <img src="images/timepasses.png">

-Looking at plot of the time passes between published and trending, we can see videos never trend in the same day it is published, this makes sense because a trending video requires time to bediscovered before becomes a trending video.
-Most video trend a day after they get released.
+Looking at plot of the time passes between published and trending, It's interesting to see videos never trend in the same day it is published, this makes sense because a trending video requires time to be discovered before becoming a trending video.
+But I'm still suprised that most video trend only a day after they get released.

 ###### still need to answer Whats the most frequent names in title, description, tags of trending videos?

+Possible uses for this dataset could include:

+### Future development
+***
+Futher analysis for this dataset could include:
+1. Sentiment analysis in a variety of forms
+2. Categorising YouTube videos based on their comments and statistics.
+3. Training ML algorithms like RNNs to generate their own YouTube comments.
+4. Analysing what factors affect how popular a YouTube video will be.
+5. Statistical analysis over time.
+6. Distribution of Attributes
+7. Predict number of likes depends on several factors.
+Because this dataset was collected using the YouTube API, this dataset should be updated regularly.